 Why Use A Self-Care Checklist For Personal Growth

-The purpose of having a self-care checklist is to empower you to prioritize your physical, mental, and emotional health.
+The purpose of having a weekly or daily self-care checklist is to empower you to prioritize your physical, mental, and emotional health.

-By keeping a self-care checklist, you recognize that caring for yourself isn’t frivolous.
+By using a self-care planner, you recognize that caring for yourself isn’t frivolous.
 Rather, it’s an integral component in the health and well-being of your mind, body, and spirit.

-A self-care checklist also helps you to keep positive habits, track your progress, and hold yourself accountable to your self-care routine.
+A weekly or daily self-care checklist also helps you to keep healthy habits, track your progress, and hold yourself accountable to your self-care plan.
 When you see your checklist, you’re more likely to complete the tasks, as they’re right there in front of you.
 (And who doesn’t love the feeling of checking an item off a list?)